Universities with Aircraft Engineering Bachelor's Programs

-To become an aircraft engineer, students may obtain either a Bachelor of Science (B.S.) in Aerospace Engineering or a Bachelor of Science in Aeronautical Engineering.
+To become aircraft engineers, students may obtain either a Bachelor of Science (B.S.) in Aerospace Engineering or a Bachelor of Science in Aeronautical Engineering.
 Both of these are commonly offered degrees that prepare students for entry-level positions in the field of engineering.
 However, students interested in gaining knowledge of or working with astronautical concepts should consider the more comprehensive aerospace degree, while students interested solely in aircraft that remains within the atmosphere should pursue the B.S. in Aeronautics.
 An aspiring aircraft engineer can look for programs that have been accredited by the Accreditation Board for Engineering and Technology.

 Laboratory and hands-on experience with aircraft could give students an edge in the field upon graduation.
 Schools vary in what they offer to students outside of the classroom setting.
 While some provide computer labs and moderate research facilities, others allow for access to nearby airport hangars where students can work with authentic machine tools, instrumentation and airplanes.
 More than 140 universities throughout the world have student chapters of the American Institute of Aeronautics and Astronautics.

 Bachelor's Degree in Aircraft Engineering

 Offered as a major in either aerospace or aeronautical engineering, these programs qualify students for entry-level positions in aircraft engineering or for further coursework at the graduate level.
 A final project or internship may be required for graduation.
 Curricula include courses in:

 Related to Universities with Aircraft Engineering Bachelor's Programs

 - Recently Updated